 Old Lady Names That Sound New Again

-Along with Adeline and Clara, other old lady names in the US Top 500 include Cora, Elsie, Evelyn, Iris, Mabel, Miriam, Ruth, and Vera.
+If it's the vintage style of Adeline and Clara you enjoy, then other old lady names in the US Top 500 include Cora, Elsie, Evelyn, Iris, Mabel, Miriam, and Vera.
 If you prefer the clunky-cool variety of old lady names, consider adding Cornelia, Dorothea, Geraldine, or Henrietta to your list.

-Unique Old Lady Names that might inspire you include Eulalia, Lavinia, and Millicent.
+Unique Old Lady Names that might inspire you are Eulalia, Lavinia, and Millicent.
+Biblical girl names that qualify as Old Lady Names include Ruth, Berenice, and Lois.

 We've tried to make this list inclusive, pulling in all types of Old Lady Names.
 These range from sweet vintage names for girls such as Beatrice and Clara to so-clunky-they're-cool names such as Esther and Olive to old-fashioned names that have not yet made their comeback, such as Myrtle and Phyllis.